nomadskyler/SalaryProject/README.md

 Name: Salary, dtype: float64

-Now let's look for correlation between features and the target
+Now let's look for correlation between features and the target.
+For now we are only interested in the type of job.

 The following function returns an array with each 'Type' of job description.
 Following the function is a dictionary created listing each unique job type's average salary.
 Finally the target's average is printed for comparison.